-Members of the GVN Task Force on HTLV published an opinion piece in the journal, Blood, on the need for better screening of transplantation donor organs in order to prevent new cases of HTLV-associated diseases.
-The commentary-screening transplant donors for HTLV-1 and -2 was published online on November 9, 2016 in Blood's First Edition section.
-Hardcopy publication in the journal and indexing PubMed will follow shortly.
+Members of the GVN Task Force on HTLV published an opinion piece in the journal Blood on the need for better screening of transplantation donor organs in order to prevent new cases of HTLV-associated diseases.
+The commentary-screening transplant donors for HTLV-1 and -2 - was published online on November 9, 2016 in Blood's First Edition section.

-In addition, members of the GVN Task Force on HTLV published a review article on November 11, 2016 in Antiviral Research entitled, "Reducing the global burden of HTLV-1 infection: An agenda for research and action.
+In addition, members of the GVN Task Force on HTLV published a review article on November 11, 2016 in Antiviral Research entitled, "Reducing the global burden of HTLV-1 infection: An agenda for research and action."